ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *The constant assertion of belief is an indication of fear.*
+💬 *Go confidently in the direction of your dreams.
+Live the life you've imagined.*

-— **Jiddu Krishnamurti**
+— **Arnold Schwarzenegger**

-Updated at: 2025-11-19T01:03:29Z
+Updated at: 2025-11-20T01:02:10Z